 - When ready, remove from oven, invert onto a cutting board and cool.

-- Place blood orange juice in a small pan and bring to a boil over medium heat.
+- Place blood orange juice an arrowroot in a small pan and bring to a boil over medium heat.
 Reduce the heat to a simmer, and cook the juice down to about a quarter of the original volume.
 It will thicken and become slightly syrupy.
 Allow to cool.